Queensland Zero Emission Vehicle Rebate Scheme

 A zero-emission vehicle (ZEV) produces no exhaust fumes or emissions from its motor.
 A battery electric vehicle (BEV) is one type of ZEV.

-A new vehicle is defined as a vehicle being registered for the first time.
+A new vehicle is defined as a vehicle that has not previously been registered, either in Queensland or another Australian state/territory.
 Refer to the definitions in the guidelines.

 Under the ZEV Rebate Scheme, a Queensland Business is defined as a business (sole-trader, partnership, private company or public company, trust or incorporated not for profit organisation or company) operating in Queensland under an active Australian Business Number (ABN).